McKenzie Coan: 2018

-On 8 June 2018, Coan broke her first career world record at a Para World Series meet in Berlin, Germany in the S7 800m freestyle.
+On June 8, 2018, Coan broke her first career world record at a Para World Series meet in Berlin, Germany in the S7 800m freestyle.
 She set the new mark by a staggering 37 seconds, swimming the race in 10:37.

 Later that year, Coan would set the S7 World Record in the 1500m Freestyle at the 2018 U.S. Paralympics Para-Swim Championships in Arizona.

 2019

-At the 2019 Para-Swimming World Championships in London, ENG., Coan won the 100m and 400m Freestyle events, defending her 2017 World Champion titles.
+At the 2019 Para-Swimming World Championships in London, England, Coan won the 100m and 400m Freestyle events, defending her 2017 World Champion titles.
 Coan was also part of the 4 × 100 m Freestyle and 4 × 100 m Medley 34pt relay teams.

 In March 2019, Coan signed a sponsorship with Adidas and Adidas Swim, making her one of the highest paid Para-Swimmers in the world.
-Coan also signed endorsement deals with Numotion and Lending Tree later in 2019.
+Coan also signed endorsement deals with Numotion and LendingTree later in 2019.

 2020

-As of 2020, due to the Coronavirus Pandemic, Coan has relocated and is currently living and training at the U.S. Olympic and Paralympic Training Center in Colorado Springs, CO. under Paralympic National Team Coach Nathan Manley.
+Coan relocated to Colorado Springs in order to live and train at the U.S. Olympic and Paralympic Training Center under Paralympic national team coach Nathan Manley.
 In June 2021 the US announced the 34 Paralympic swimmers who would be going to the delayed 2020 Summer Paralympics in Tokyo.
-The women's team of was Coan, Jessica Long, Elizabeth Marks, Rebecca Meyers and Mallory Weggemann.
+The women's team included Coan, Jessica Long, Elizabeth Marks, Rebecca Meyers and Mallory Weggemann.

-2021

-Coan is releasing a book, titled "Breaking Free: Shattering Expectations and Thriving with Ambition in Pursuit of Gold" on August 11.
-This book is co-authored with Holly Neumann.
-The release will take place just a few weeks prior to her competing at the 2020 Paralympic Games in Tokyo.